 Another recent closure in Epcot was located in the breezeway leading from the plaza behind Spaceship Earth into Future World West where The Land, Imagination, and Seas Pavilions can be found.
 Character Spot welcomed guests into a fun meet and greet where Mickey, Minnie, and Goofy could be found waiting to take photos, sign autograph books, and more.
 Set in front of fun cartoon-style backgrounds, this photo opportunity is sure to be missed.
 Take note!
 You can still meet characters as they have been relocated throughout the park.
 Be sure to check your My Disney Experience App for character locations and meet and greet times.

 6. Electric Umbrella

 Just behind Spaceship Earth on the Future World East side of the park is Electric Umbrella, a quick service restaurant that many guests love to experience.
-The Electric Umbrella currently features outdoor seating as well as two levels of indoor seating where guests can enjoy an array of quick service options with wonderful views.
-While open now, Electric Umbrella is scheduled to close this winter in order to be reimagined for the future.
+The Electric Umbrella featured outdoor seating as well as two levels of indoor seating where guests can enjoy an array of quick service options with wonderful views.
+Electric Umbrella closed in order to be reimagined for the future.

 7. Innoventions East

 Also found behind Spaceship Earth was Innoventions East, a location that welcomed guests inside since Epcot’s opening day in 1982.
 Innoventions East and West were designed to offer interactive experiences that guests could enjoy that simultaneously showcased new technology while being educational.
 Innoventions East most recently featured Colortopia where guests could explore the psychology behind colors in different ways.
 Unfortunately, Innoventions East recently closed to make way for a new future experience.